michaelcolletti/resume-warehouse/README.md

 Here are some of the projects I've worked and am working on:

-- **Project Lomax**: Project Lomax delivers on John and Alan Lomax's vision.
+- **Project Lomax aka LomaxesEverywhere**: Project Lomax delivers on John and Alan Lomax's vision allowing all to become their groups Lomax.
+Using LLMS to persist disappearing languages and cultures, whilst keeping data private and secure.
 - **Project Sonify**: Sonify all the things.
+We are sonic creatures.
-- **Project DomainLookUp**: Utility for Domians.
+- **Project DomainLookUp**: Utility for Domians lookup.
+- **Layer** A Migration Platform for any type of Metadata
 - **Project AllMyAllergies.com**: Create your very own static website based on your food sensitivities and deploy on our platform

 ## 📫 Contact

-Feel free to reach out to me via [linktr.ee/michaelcolletti](linktr.ee/michaelcolletti) or connect with me on [LinkedIn](https://www.linkedin.com/in/michaelgcolletti) or via [Email](mailto:michael@cpossibilities.com).
+You can reach out to me via my websites [CPI](https://cpossibilities.com), [Personal](http://michaelcolletti.com), [LinkTree](https://linktr.ee/michaelcolletti).
+Also connect with me on [LinkedIn](https://www.linkedin.com/in/michaelgcolletti) or via [Email](mailto:devnullid+github@gmail.com).

 ---

 Thank you for visiting my repository!
-I hope you find my work interesting and inspiring.
+I hope you find my work interesting and look forward to meeting you.

 ![GitHub](https://img.shields.io/github/followers/michaelcolletti?style=social)